asimgazi24/RespProcessing_RPV/README.md

 Also make sure all folders and subfolders are added to path (i.e. Tools, Necessary Repositories, HRV_Output and folder path to files to process)

+To Run:

-To Run: Double click executeGui.mlapp executeGui.mlapp calls the gui_process.m function, so if you want to understand the code better, inspect the gui_process function.
+Double click RespGui.mlapp RespGui.mlapp calls the gui_process.m function, so if you want to understand the code better, inspect the gui_process function.

+All constituent functions are organized under the folders 'Processing_Functions' or 'Supporting_Functions'.
+See function code for methodological details.

 ## Description of Saved Variables